 - Use Evernote with Siri.

 - When you close out a project, archive notes to Google Drive by using the ‘Drive’ tag.

 Zapier: Like IFTTT, Zapier automates tasks outside of Evernote.
 For example, Zapier lets you create a Google calendar event from an Evernote reminder, get Slack notifications, and save Google contacts to Evernote, just to name a few of these timesavers.

-Pocket: Curate, review, and save articles to Evernote with the ‘save to Pocket’ feature in Pocket’s native app.
+Pocket: Curate, review, and save articles to Evernote with the ‘save to Evernote’ feature in Pocket’s native app.

 Slack: If you’re an enthusiast of this all-in-one communication platform (we are here at Evernote!) you can now create private notes and share note links right from within Slack.
 Best of all, your notes stay private until you decide to share them.

 Once you’ve finished a contract, it’s time to get paid.
 Evernote can help you with that, too.